nyukhalov/CarND-Advanced-Lane-Lines/writeup.md

 - take a histogram across the bottom part of the image
 - find the histogram peaks to identify starting positions of the left and right lines
 - run sliding window search for each line starting from the positions found in the previous step
-- accumulate "active" pixels (pixels within a sliding window on each iteration) for the left and right lines separately
+- accumulate activated pixels (pixels within a sliding window on each iteration) for the left and right lines separately
 - find 2nd order polynomial coefficients using the `np.polyfit` function

 Here're a visualization of the algorithm: